Clemenciah/AB-ReDial/README.md

 Each dialogue was annotated by atleast three annotated, and each dialogue has a unque *ConvId*.
 A dialogue annotated by multiple annotators share the same unique Id.

-Turns sampled from a dilaogue have the same unique Id.
+Turns sampled from the same dialogue have share a unique Id with each other and the dialogue.

 #### Dataset Statistics